 Home

-I’m Carlos, an incoming PhD student in Statistics at Columbia University.
-I transferred from the PhD program in Applied Mathematics at Brown University (earning a terminal ScM in Applied Mathematics), and prior to this I completed an MSc in Mathematical Sciences at the University of Oxford and a BSc at Imperial College London, also in Mathematics.
+I’m Carlos, a PhD student in Statistics at Columbia University.
+I completed an MSc in Mathematical Sciences at the University of Oxford and a BSc at Imperial College London, also in Mathematics.

 I was born in Coimbra, Portugal to a Portuguese father and a Spanish mother of Catalan origin, and I grew up in Madrid.
 I am a Portuguese and Spanish dual citizen.